1.01. Creation and powers.

 [Added 6-13-1995 by Ord.
 No. 95-06, Ref. of 3-5-1996]

-During the month of March 2001, and every six (6) years thereafter, there shall be established a Charter Review Committee composed of nine (9) registered voters of the City who shall serve without compensation.
+During the month of March 2001, and every six (6) years thereafter, the process to establish a Charter Review Committee composed of nine (9) registered voters of the City who shall serve without compensation shall be implemented.
 The members shall be appointed by the City Commission.
 A maximum of one (1) current and one (1) past member of the City Commission may serve on this Committee.

 7.02.
 Duties and responsibilities of the Committee.
 [Amended 6-26-2001 by Ord.
 No. 2001-03, Ref. of 3-5-2002]